ChatGPT Images 2.0: Features, Use Cases, and Impact

 Stronger Across Languages

 The second standout theme is multilingual performance.
-OpenAI highlights stronger understanding of non-Latin script rendering in Japanese, Korean, Hindi, and Bengali, with examples that range from a manga-style comic page in Japanese to bookstore displays with South Asian language covers, Korean hospitality brochures, and multilingual typography posters spanning Devanagari, Cyrillic, Greek, Arabic, and Chinese.
+OpenAI positions Images 2.0 as a “polyglot” model with significant gains in non-Latin script rendering, specifically calling out Japanese, Korean, Chinese, Hindi, and Bengali.
+The launch gallery ranges from a manga-style comic page in Japanese to bookstore displays with South Asian language covers, Korean hospitality brochures, and multilingual typography posters spanning Devanagari, Cyrillic, Greek, Arabic, and Chinese — plus educational diagrams that render complex Korean Hangul inside a working water-cycle explainer.

 Multilingual visual generation is historically harder than it sounds.
 It is not only a translation problem — it is a layout problem, a typography problem, a spacing problem, and often a cultural coherence problem.
 A decent generator can hit any single one of those.
 A useful one has to hit all of them in the same output.
 The launch materials suggest ChatGPT Images 2.0 handles that combination more convincingly, whether the brief is a Japanese manga page, a Korean café campaign, or a book cover series across South Asian scripts.